greenelab/deep-review/README.md

    of the paper.
 3. Choose some papers in an area that you care about, review them, and summarize them.
-4. Dive in to participation in [#88](https://github.com/greenelab/deep-review/issues/88) and help us to further refine the specific question that we're going to deal with in this review.
+4. Dive into [#88](https://github.com/greenelab/deep-review/issues/88) and help
+   us to further refine the specific question that we're going to deal with in this review.

 In about a week, we plan to move into the phase where we start to vigorously argue about the answer to the question that we coalesce on with